-Cheap board games can be found in thrift stores or on second-hand sites and are a fun and nostalgic way to spend time with friends or family.
-You probably already own several board games, so this is one of those cheap hobbies you could start right away without spending anything.
+Cheap board games can be found in thrift stores or second-hand sites and are a fun and nostalgic way to spend time with friends or family.
+You probably already own several board games, so this is one of those cheap hobbies you could start immediately without paying anything.

 40. Card Games

 Card games also offer a fun and social playing experience while exercising your mind.
-Card decks can be found very cheap and if you prefer to play online you can find a range of online card games ready for you to tackle.
+Card decks can be found very cheap, and if you prefer to play online, you can find a range of online card games ready for you to tackle.

 42. Watching Movies